xullnn/ls_pull_over_push/180/answers.md

   - what does `-d` flag means in a `psql` Meta-commands(check `psql --help`)
     -  -d, --dbname=DBNAME  database name to connect to (default: "xullnn") `psql -d db_name` means enter the database named `db_name` owned by user `"Xullnn"` via psql console

-5. how to select one or more columns from a table? how to separate the names of columns
+5. how to select one or more columns from a table? how to separate the names of columns?

 Type one or more column names after `SELECT`, separate them with commas.
 For example `SELECT col_1, col_2, col_3 FROM tb_name;`

 6. what's the means of database usually used to label a specific row? or say what will be used as unique identifier to a row?

-Normally we use a column called `id` which holds non-empty, unique, integer values to identify each row.
+Normally we use a column called `id` which holds non-empty, unique, integer value to identify each row.

-7. what should be written before and after the `=` in sql statement? what is the difference on meaning of this in sql and programing language like Ruby.
+7. what should be written before and after the `=` in sql statement? what is the difference on meaning of this `=` in sql and programing language like Ruby?

 In SQL `=` can be used in `WHERE` clause or to update data
   - in SQL